ENTRY REQUIREMENTS

 Credit cards are also accepted in large hotels, department stores and shops.
 Visa and Mastercard are the most widely accepted credit cards however many places do not accept cards such as Diners Club or American Express.
 Some ATM cash machines in big cities can also give cash advances on credit cards, but please watch out for counterfeit notes which is an increasingly common problem.
 If you intend to use any of your debit or credit cards whilst away, please make sure that you contact your bank before you leave to inform them that you will be travelling in order not to cause any problems using your cards or whilst on the trip.

-After feedback from previous guests, we offer a group tipping package for this tour.
-Look out for more information in your pre-tour emails.
+After feedback from previous guests, we offer a group tipping package for this tour, more information on this will be shared in the 'Pre-Tour Emails'.

 WATER